Ptolemy: Biography

 It is known that Ptolemy lived in or around the city of Alexandria, in the Roman province of Egypt under Roman rule.

 He had a Latin name, Claudius, which is generally taken to imply he was a Roman citizen.

 He was familiar with Greek philosophers and used Babylonian observations and Babylonian lunar theory.
 In half of his extant works, Ptolemy addresses a certain Syrus, a figure of whom almost nothing is known but who likely shared some of Ptolemy's astronomical interests.

-Ptolemy died in Alexandria.
+Ptolemy, who grew to write about mathematics, astronomy, astrology, geography, and music theory died in Alexandria.
 Ptolemy's year of death is not directly recorded by primary sources, and has to be inferred from the scale of his work.
 Suggested years of death include c.
 165, c.
 168, c.
 170, and c.
 175.